cagrikilic/huskyKinetic/tutorials/readme4.md

  rosmsg package [package_name]:list messages in a package
  ```
  - ROS Topics
  They used for exchanging messages for ROS Nodes.
 It can publish or subscribe.
+They are unidirectional.
  Ros nodes are not interested to know which node is publishing the topic or subscribing the topic.
  ```
  rostopic bw /topic: disp bandwidth used by the topic rostopic echo /topic: print the content of the topic